Facebook iconHow To Use Local LLMs with Ollama? (A Complete Guide)

 • No Built-in GPU Support in Some EnvironmentsGPU acceleration isn’t available everywhere by default, which means model performance might be slower, especially on CPU-only setups.

-• Limited Community or Contributed ModelsUnlike platforms like Hugging Face, Ollama currently has a smaller library of models and fewer community-made variations.
+• Limited Community or Contributed ModelsUnlike platforms like Hugging Face and frameworks such as Transformers, vLLM, and SGLang, Ollama currently has a smaller library of models and fewer community-made variations.

 • Not Meant for Large-Scale ProductionOllama is best suited for local testing, development, or personal use.
 While it can be used for small-scale or low-traffic production setups, it is not optimized for large-scale, high-load, or enterprise-level deployments.